 The Centers for Medicare & Medicaid (CMS) is offering up to $3,000 Civil Money Penalty funding per facility to nursing homes to protect indoor air quality in visitation areas.
 Applications are due by September 30, 2022 for most states.
 The opportunity is second chance funding and nursing home facilities can receive up to $3000 from CMS for air purifiers even if they already received that amount in the first round of funding.

 “We’re honored that Senior Living Properties selected Oransi air purifiers to help mitigate the risk of COVID-19 in their common areas,” said Peter Mann, CEO of Oransi.
 “Our mod and mod jr. air purifiers meet all criteria for nursing home funding.
 This year we sold more than 5,000 air purifiers to nursing homes.
 Our air purifiers also were selected by the Javits Center for its field hospital early in the pandemic.
 The importance of healthy indoor air has never been more crucial, especially for vulnerable populations.
-Real HEPA air purifiers can make indoor spaces safer and help people in nursing homes maintain vital in-person connections with loved ones - and we’re thrilled to be able to make that happen.”For more information on Oransi air purifier solutions for nursing homes or for assistance with filing for government funding email firstname.lastname@example.org or call our team at 888-281-3948.
+Air purifiers can make indoor spaces safer and help people in nursing homes maintain vital in-person connections with loved ones - and we’re thrilled to be able to make that happen.”For more information on Oransi air purifier solutions for nursing homes or for assistance with filing for government funding email firstname.lastname@example.org or call our team at 888-281-3948.